Moses’s 40 Days on Mount Sinai: How God Gave the Ten Commandments

 Another 40 days.
 Another supernatural fast.
 This time focused on covenant renewal after rebellion.

-The Radiant Face
+The Glory on Moses’s Face

 Exodus 34:29-30 – “When Moses came down from Mount Sinai with the two tablets of the covenant law in his hands, he was not aware that his face was radiant because he had spoken with the Lord.
 When Aaron and all the Israelites saw Moses, his face was radiant, and they were afraid to come near him.”